aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/localization/_index.md

 This tutorial will guide you through configuring multi-language support in your Aspose.Cells GridJs project.
 It covers both frontend and backend configurations.

-The tutorial is based on the [demo project](https://github.com/aspose-cells/Aspose.Cells.Grid-for-.NET/tree/master/Examples_GridJs), please adjust according to the actual situation
+The tutorial is based on the [demo project](https://github.com/aspose-cells/Aspose.Cells.Grid-for-.NET/tree/master/Examples_GridJs).
+Please adjust it according to your actual situation.

 ## Frontend Configuration

 In your frontend pages, set the interface language using the `local` option.

-In the demo project, you need to modify the [uidload.html](https://github.com/aspose-cells/Aspose.Cells.Grid-for-.NET/blob/master/Examples_GridJs/wwwroot/xspread/uidload.html) file
+In the demo project, you need to modify the [uidload.html](https://github.com/aspose-cells/Aspose.Cells.Grid-for-.NET/blob/master/Examples_GridJs/wwwroot/xspread/uidload.html) file.

 Here's an example: